Get In Touch

 There's a gentle sense of respect on the island which gets into your bones and slows you down to be a better version of yourself.

-My recommendation for a longer stay would be to rent a villa and live like a local.
-For the shorter stay I would choose hosted accommodation as you won't have too much time to explore and find your favourites.
+My recommendation for a longer stay would be to rent one of the private Rarotonga villas and live like a local.
+For shorter stays I would choose from the hosted luxury accommodation Rarotonga has on offer, as you won't have too much time to explore and find your favourites.

 In terms of where to stay there is a decent amount of choice, although occupancy levels are high (they average 80%+ year round), so it's worth booking early.

-There is one villa we're aware of which is beautifully hosted and appointed.
+There is one premium Rarotonga villa we're aware of which is beautifully hosted and appointed.
 Four sleeping pavilions, an open living area, pool, and of course beachfront.
 This is our favourite.

 There are other villas at various levels - from reasonably well appointed through to more basic.

-In terms of resorts, for our clientele we would recommend avoiding the bigger touristy ones and instead head for the Little Polynesian or the Motu Art Villas or a number of others.
+In terms of luxury resorts in Rarotonga, for our clientele we would recommend avoiding the bigger touristy ones and instead head for the Little Polynesian, Motu Art Villas or a number of others we have experienced.

-There are a number of styles which would suit different people, from full service to half-board through to room/pavilion rental.
+There are a number of Rarotonga accommodation styles which would suit different people, from full service to half-board through to room/pavilion rental.

 It's an easy place to get around, so we'd suggest renting a car or a moped depending on how casual you'd like to be.
 If you don't have a motorbike license, you need to pass an exam to be able to rent a moped.

-We're continuously developing our network on the island, so if you have any special requests, talk to us and we can find the right person for you.
+We're continuously developing our network of accommodation and experiences on Rarotonga, so if you have any special requests, talk to us and we can find the right person for you.